 When the craving for a rich, chocolatey dessert strikes, you need this recipe for homemade brownies.

-However, with a few tips and tricks, you can have homemade brownies that are ALMOST as easy as boxed brownies and MUCH TASTIER.
+However, with a few tips and tricks, you can have homemade brownies that are ALMOST as easy to make as boxed brownies and MUCH better tasting.

-- In a small saucepan, melt butter over low heat.
+- In a small saucepan, melt the butter over low heat.

-- Add in espresso powder and sugar and whisk to combine.
+- Add espresso powder and sugar to the melted butter and whisk to combine.

-- Cook over low heat for 2-3 minutes, until sugar begins to melt into butter, whisking often.
-It is okay if espresso powder does not dissolve fully.
+- Cook over low heat for 2-3 minutes until the sugar dissolves into the butter, whisking often.

 - Remove from stove and let cool slightly, while you sift dry ingredients.

-- Sift flour, cocoa powder, salt, and baking powder into a large mixing bowl.
-It is important to sift the ingredients to remove all clumps and evenly distribute the baking powder and salt through the flour.
+- Sift flour, cocoa powder, salt, and baking powder over a large mixing bowl.
+It is REALLY important to sift the ingredients to remove all clumps and evenly distribute the baking powder and salt through the flour.

-- Add in chocolate chips and toss to coat.
+- Add the chocolate chips to the flour mixture and toss to coat.
 This keeps the chocolate chips suspended through the brownies so they melt evenly into the batter flavoring every bite.

-- Mix together with wooden spoon or spatula until JUST combined.
+- Add the eggs and butter mixture to the flour mixture and mix together with a wooden spoon or spatula until JUST combined.
 Do NOT overmix or brownies will become tough.

-- Line square glass baking pan with parchment paper or grease well.
+- Line square glass baking pan with parchment paper or grease well with butter.

-- Pour brownie batter into the pan and spread gently for brownie batter to be evenly distributed.
+- Pour the brownie batter into the pan and spread gently so that the brownie batter is evenly distributed.

 - Once brownies have been removed from the oven, let cool in the pan for 5 minutes.

-- Gently lift parchment paper from pan and allow to cool on a rack for 5 to 10 minutes.
+- Gently lift parchment paper from the pan and allow it to cool on a rack for 5 to 10 minutes.